jeff-hykin/deno-tree-sitter/README.md

 # Usage

-Thanks to Deno, some boilerplate was able to be removed.
+Thanks to Deno, some boilerplate was able to be removed!

-### The Old Way 🤢
+### The Old `web-tree-sitter` Way 🤢

 ```js
 const Parser = require('web-tree-sitter');